bihor/backendtools/Documentation/Introduction/Index.rst

 ----------

 Thanks to the
-`fixpunkt für digitales GmbH, Bonn <https://www.fixpunkt.com/webentwicklung/typo3/>`_ for giving me the possibility to realize
+`fixpunkt werbeagentur gmbh, Bonn <https://www.fixpunkt.com/webentwicklung/typo3/>`_ for giving me the possibility to realize
 `this extension <https://www.fixpunkt.com/webentwicklung/typo3/typo3-extensions/>`_
 and share it with the TYPO3 community.